-One of the most important and unique parts of a Rider education is the opportunity for students to use his or her classroom education to independently pursue an issue, question, composition, or project under the advisement of one of our knowledgeable and accomplished faculty.
-But just as essential is the opportunity for a student to present their results in a community forum; research and creative works bear no meaning unless they can be communicated to the public in an accurate and engaging manner.
+One of the most important and unique parts of a Rider education is the opportunity for students to use their classroom education to independently pursue an issue, question, composition, or project under the advisement of one of our knowledgeable and accomplished faculty.
+But just as essential is the opportunity for students to present their results in a community forum; research and creative works bear no meaning unless they can be communicated to the public in an accurate and engaging manner.

-Another very important purpose for ISCAP Day is to announce new URSA scholarship recipients, as well as to hear about the progress made among last year’s URSA award winners on their year-long projects.
+Another very important purpose for ISCAP Day is to announce new Undergraduate Research Scholar Award (URSA) recipients, as well as to hear about the progress made among last year’s URSA award winners on their year-long projects.
 This portion of the day is particularly important as we honor some of the most gifted undergraduates at Rider for their monumental accomplishments.

 When is ISCAP Day?

 This year, ISCAP Day will take place on Wednesday, May 6, 2015.

 Download the ISCAP Application and send the completed application as an email attachment to Dr. Gabriela Smalley at firstname.lastname@example.org.
 The application deadline is Friday, April 24, 2015 at 3:00 PM.

 The URSA/ISCAP committee will schedule presentations and will email you and your advisor when your abstract has been accepted and scheduled.
 The URSA/ISCAP committee reserves the right to evaluate, accept, and reject abstracts based on quality of application.